Food is more than fuel.

 Healing thrives on gentle repetition.

-7. Emotional Healing Through Food
+7. Emotional Relief Through Food

 Food also has an emotional language.